NVIDIAGameWorks/RayTracingDenoiser/README.md

 ### How to Compile and Run
 - Update Windows to the latest version (2004)
 - Install latest Vulkan SDK
+- Set the variable "WINSDK_PATH" in the "CompileShaders/CompileShader.bat" file to where you installed your Windows SDK.
 - Run ``1-Deploy.bat`` and choose Visual Studio version
 - Install required Windows SDK (you will be prompted)
 - Open ``_Compiler\vs(2017/2019)\SANDBOX.sln``